tsunami416604/azure-docs.hu-hu/articles/app-service/containers/tutorial-custom-docker-image.md

 <!-- Depending on your requirements, you may have your docker images in a Public Docker Registry, such as Docker Hub, or a Private Docker Registry, such as Azure Container Registry.
 Select the appropriate tab for your scenario below: -->

 > [!NOTE]
 > Privát Docker-tárolójegyzékből végez üzembe helyezést?
-Lásd a [webalkalmazás privát tárolójegyzékből származó Docker-tároló használatára történő beállítását](#configure-web-app-to-use-docker-container-from-a-private-registry-optional) ismertető témakör nem kötelező lépéseit.
+Lásd a [bármelyik privát tárolójegyzék Docker-rendszerképének használatát](#use-a-docker-image-from-any-private-registry-optional) ismertető témakör nem kötelező lépéseit.

 <!-- # [Docker Hub](#tab/docker-hub)-->